Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 model we refer to section 6 of [[!MPEGCMAF]].
 For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. the same samples need to be mapped to the sameple time on the timescale used for the track.
+Further, in case multiple redundant ingest sources are used they must present sample accurately synchronized streams.

 In diagram 10 another advantage of this synchronisation model
 is illustrated, the concept of late binding.
 In the case
-of late binding a new stream becomes available.
+of late binding, a new stream becomes available or is adopted in a presentation.
 By using
 the fragment boundaries and a common timeline it can
-be received by the medai processing entity and embedded
+be received by the media processing entity and embedded
 in the presentation.
 Late binding is useful for many
 practical use cases when broadcasting television
 content with different types of media and